EmmaWB/Untapped-Potential-Replication-Package/README.md

 > Erin Macke, Claire Daviss, and Emma Williams-Baron, "Untapped Potential: Designed Digital Trace Data in Online Survey Experiments," <em>Sociological Methods and Research</em>, forthcoming.

 SocArXiv Preprint: [10.31235/osf.io/frhj6](10.31235/osf.io/frhj6)<br>

+This repository contains the data and code to replicate Study 1 and Study 2 in the paper.
+Please find these saved in separate folders above.

 ### Abstract